datanav/docs/technical/tripletex-powerofficego.rst

      - "string"

-Tripletex Contact to PowerOfficeGo Customers
+Tripletex Contact to Powerofficego Customers
 --------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Contact and a PowerOfficeGo Customers must be established.
+Before any synchronization can take place, a link between a Tripletex Contact and a Powerofficego Customers must be established.

-A new PowerOfficeGo Customers will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into PowerOfficeGo.
+A new Powerofficego Customers will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into Powerofficego.

-Once a link between a Tripletex Contact and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a Powerofficego Customers is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a PowerOfficeGo Customers:
+The following properties are synchronized between a Tripletex Contact and a Powerofficego Customers:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - PowerOfficeGo Customers Property
+     - Powerofficego Customers Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type

-Tripletex Customer to PowerOfficeGo Contactperson
+Tripletex Customer to Powerofficego Contactperson
 -------------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer and a PowerOfficeGo Contactperson must be established.
+Before any synchronization can take place, a link between a Tripletex Customer and a Powerofficego Contactperson must be established.

-A new PowerOfficeGo Contactperson will be created from a Tripletex Customer if it is connected to a Tripletex Order that is synchronized into PowerOfficeGo.
+A new Powerofficego Contactperson will be created from a Tripletex Customer if it is connected to a Tripletex Order that is synchronized into Powerofficego.

-Once a link between a Tripletex Customer and a PowerOfficeGo Contactperson is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer and a Powerofficego Contactperson is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer and a PowerOfficeGo Contactperson:
+The following properties are synchronized between a Tripletex Customer and a Powerofficego Contactperson:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     - PowerOfficeGo Contactperson Property
+     - Powerofficego Contactperson Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type

-Tripletex Customer to PowerOfficeGo Customers person
+Tripletex Customer to Powerofficego Customers person
 ----------------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer and a PowerOfficeGo Customers person must be established.
+Before any synchronization can take place, a link between a Tripletex Customer and a Powerofficego Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, Invoice, Project, Customer, Employee, Orderline, or Customer-person that is synchronized into PowerOfficeGo.
+A new Powerofficego Customers person will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, Invoice, Project, Customer, Employee, Orderline, or Customer-person that is synchronized into Powerofficego.

-Once a link between a Tripletex Customer and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer and a PowerOfficeGo Customers person:
+The following properties are synchronized between a Tripletex Customer and a Powerofficego Customers person:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     - PowerOfficeGo Customers person Property
+     - Powerofficego Customers person Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - deliveryAddress.addressLine1
      - MailAddress.AddressLine1
      - "string"